Whipped Chocolate Ganache Frosting

 - Techniques Used: How to Make Ganache

 Whipped chocolate ganache frosting is made simply by whipping cooled ganache.
+Ganache is a simple mixture of melted chocolate and cream.
 Because it contains heavy cream, it can be whipped into a light and fluffy texture.

 After ganache is whipped into a frosting, it has the texture and flavor of a very rich chocolate whipped cream.
 However, it is much sturdier than traditional whipped cream.
 This makes a great alternative to buttercream frosting.

-Making whipped chocolate ganache frosting is incredibly simple to create.
-It only requires 2 ingredients: chocolate and cream.
+Making this frosting is incredibly simple.
+It literally only requires 2 ingredients: chocolate and cream.
 The two are melted together and then whipped after being cooled.

 Step 1: Make a 1:1 Ratio Ganache